pypa/cibuildwheel/docs/options.md

 placed in `[tool.cibuildwheel]` and are lower case, with dashes, following common [TOML][] practice.
 Anything placed in subsections `linux`, `windows`, or `macos` will only affect those platforms.
-Lists can be used instead of strings for items that are natually a list.
-Multiline strings also work just like in in the environment variables.
+Lists can be used instead of strings for items that are naturally a list.
+Multiline strings also work just like in the environment variables.
 Environment variables will take precedence if defined.

 The example above using environment variables could have been written like this: